The Carnegie PhD Scholarships fund postgraduate research leading to a PhD at an eligible institution in Scotland.

-Awards are made for the standard length of a PhD degree: 36 months (3 years).
+Awards are made for the standard length of a PhD degree: 36 months (3 years) and up to 42 months if a suitable case is made at the time of application.
 Shorter periods of tenure are not possible.

 My PhD project is highly likely to require an additional 6 months.
 Is it possible to apply for a longer period of tenure?